In this article, you will learn how to convert PowerPoint into the PDF file format using Microsoft Office.

 Creating a PowerPoint template is a great way to save time by creating the custom layouts you and your team specifically want to use for your pitches and presentation.

-That said, before you choose this file type, make sure you set up your PowerPoint slide master correctly, so you actually have a template worth saving.
-To see how to create a PowerPoint template from scratch like this, read our detailed guide here.
+That said, before you choose this file type, make sure you set up your PowerPoint slide master correctly, so you have a template worth saving.
+To see how to create a PowerPoint template from scratch like this, read our guide here.

 4. Choose a location and/or rename your PDF